 [Sorry ...
-Here's another page that needs a bunch more work ... but it's coming ...
+Here's another page that needs a bunch more work ... but I'm working on it, periodically ...
 I've taken a few shots at it already.
 Also, I'm definitely not claiming any expertise here, but this is the best info I've been able to come up with.
 It's my best understanding of what Padula has told me, plus some other reading I've done.
 But any inaccuracies are purely my own fault.]

 Greasy Wool -- that is, the wool as it is shorn from the sheep -- must be tested so that wool buyers know its properties.

-There are actually only a few facilities in the USA that have the equipment to properly sample the baled greasy so that the test lab is working with fiber that truly represents the content of the bale.
-One such facility, Roswell Wool, is where our wool is usually sampled, although the Innes Clip of Batch 9 was sampled at Bollman, in Texas.
+There are only a relative handful of facilities/people in the USA that have the equipment to properly sample the baled greasy so that the test lab is working with fiber that truly represents the content of the bale.
+One such facility, Roswell Wool, is where our wool is usually sampled, although the Innes Clip of Batch 9 was sampled at Bollman, in Texas, in 2022.
+In 2023, the Innes Clip was sampled at the Innes Ranch by a longtime wool-industry broker -- THANK YOU!
 Advisor Bob Padula helped develop the sampling techniques.

 In the USA, for 56 years, greasy wool testing was done by Yocom-McColl Labs, but proprietor Angus retired in 2019 at age 86 or so.
-At present, testing of American wool is handled by New Zealand Wool Testing Authority.
+As of 2023, our wool is tested partly at Texas AgriLife Wool & Mohair Sims Lab at Texas A&M University in San Angelo, Texas and partly by New Zealand Wool Testing Authority.
 [Given WeatherWool's very strict 100% American material and labor policy, I'm not happy about this situation, even though NZ is AOK in my book.
 However, this is a testing service, not raw material or processing that goes into our products.
-And since Angus retired, if not for our friends in NZ, the industry would have been unable to test properly.
-THANK YOU NZ!]
+And since Angus retired, our friends in NZ have been doing the testing for us.
+THANK YOU NZ!

 The lab reports provide a lot of information.
 Most important to us: